Sports & RECREATION

 Outdoor ice skating has been enjoyed at town ponds and, in the past, at ice rinks.
 In the 1920s, the tennis courts on Palmer Street were flooded during the winter for skating.
 Makeshift rinks at Shore Road Field, the old Skillings property (now the Town Hall parking lot), and at Leonard Field were used.
 Discussions of a permanent rink to be built and owned by the Town were held, but when a rink was built, in 1971 on Conant Road, it was owned by the Universal Sports Arena.
 The site was later developed for condominiums, leaving the town without a skating rink.

 Though public bowling alleys and pool halls are a thing of the past, the Board of Selectmen used to issue licenses for both.
 In 1910 for example, there were pool rooms on the second floor of the Lyceum Building, at the Hotel Winchester at 620 Main St., and in a wing of a building also housing a grocery store at 94 (later 114) Swanton Street.
-These same areas of town have also had bowling alleys, though all such have gone.
+These same areas of town have also had bowling alleys, the first fitted up in a commercial building opposite the train depot in January 1861.
+All such are now gone.

 Some private clubs have had facilities for varying forms of entertainment, such as billiards and bowling at the Calumet Club, organized in 1886 from the Winchester Young Men’s Association.
 There were game rooms and a gymnasium (as well as a reading room) at the YMCA, which used the entire upper floor of the White Building for about 15 years after its construction in 1890.
 After the YMCA dissolved, the second floor of the building was then used for offices.